Follow TV Tropes

 • Accidental Misnaming: Everyone except Celeste keeps messing up the name of the Ahghairon's Day event, calling it things like "Egg Heron's Day" or "Agamemnon's Day".
 Only at the end of the campaign does Bruenor actually get it right.

-• Lampshaded too with 1 variant in year 2 adding Spelling Bees relating to the struggles.
-Also a weekend chest named after Egg Heron's Day has been released.
+• Lampshaded in Year 2 of the event, with the variant adventure Spelling "Bee" adding Spelling Bees relating to the struggles.
+A weekend chest named after Egg Heron's Day has also been released.

 • Action Initiative: Ishi Snaggletooth's attack speed is always 0.25 seconds faster than the fastest champion on the field.